ronin-rb/ronin-recon/man/ronin-recon-run.1.md

 : The output format.
 If not specified, the output format will be inferred from the `--output` *FILE* extension.

+`--output-dir` *DIR*
+: Writes the output to a directory of separate files for each value type.

 `--import`
 : Imports each newly discovered value into the Ronin database.